Non-comoving Cold Dark Matter in a $\Lambda$CDM background

 \section{Dynamical variables}

-In order to work with dimensionless variables we normalize the dynamical variables with respect to the present day critical density $\kappa/(3H_0^2)$ where $\kappa=8\pi G/c^4$ and $H_0$ the present day Hubble length.
-The energy density can be expressed as the sum of a purely time dependent $\Lambda$CDM density (a solution of \eqref{eq:Spun}) plus a term depending on all coordinates that can be conceived as an exact fluctuation over this homogeneous background (see \cite{Matching} for details)
+In order to work with dimensionless variables we normalize the dynamical variables with respect to the present day critical density $8\pi G/(3H_0^2c^4)$ where $H_0$ the present day Hubble length (we use geometric units $c=G=1$).
+The energy density can be expressed as the sum of a purely time dependent $\Lambda$CDM density (a solution of \eqref{eq:Spun}) plus a term depending on all coordinates that can be conceived as an exact fluctuation over this homogeneous background (see comprehensive discussion on this in \cite{Matching})